onap/vnfrqts-requirements/docs/Chapter7/Monitoring-And-Management.rst

 |image3|

-Figure 4. xNF Telemetry using Bulk Transmission
+Figure 4.
+VNF or PNF Telemetry using Bulk Transmission

 **NOTE:** An optional VES mapper micro-service can be leveraged to to extract measurements and publish them as VES events.